swidler/roam-python/README.md

 	-di, --dmr_infile pickled DMR file for use in fdr, permutations, and plots.
 	-t, --templ template for extra text (beyond default filename) in sample filename: <sample_name><templ>.
  		For example, for filename ancient_human_trial1 using sample name ancient_human, set templ to _trial1 (optional).
-	-st, --stages stages of the pipelibe to be run, a list specified with no quotes or commas.
+	-st, --stages stages of the pipelibe to be run, a list specified with no quotes or commas, e.g., -st DMR.
+  		Further details later in this document (default: both stages)
 	-de, --delta minimum methylation difference between the two groups to be considered as a DMR (default 0.5).
 	-mc, --min_CpGs DMRs with fewer CpGs than this value are filtered out (default: 10).
 	-mq, --min_qt DMRs with Qmax lower than this value are filtered out (default: 0).